tvooo/tp2/61-pilot.md

 ### Execution

 Before going on the ride, I started the audio recording on my phone.
 I then started the action camera while noting the exact time in my phone.
-The ride itself was made at a more or less constant pace, but as natural as possible.
-When ever the number of people around me changed because I joined or left a formation, passed someone, or was passed by someone, I recorded the number of people in my formation by speaking into the microphone.
+The ride itself was made at a more or less constant pace, but as naturally as possible.
+Whenever the number of people around me changed because I joined or left a formation, passed someone, or was passed by someone, I recorded the number of people in my formation by speaking into the microphone.
 This way, I captured two different rides on the same day, in the following referred to as *Ride A* and *Ride B*.

 ### Post-production